 Editing your podcast is one of the most time-consuming parts of the podcasting process.
 It’s also the part of podcasting that can make a huge difference.

-Post-production is where you can fix audio errors, remove dead air time, and boring sections of the recording.
+Post-production is where you can add an intro and outro, fix audio errors, remove dead air time, and boring sections of the recording.
 You can turn a fairly mediocre recording into something much better with good editing skills.

 I’m not going to tell you exactly how to edit your audio, because each editing software is quite a bit different.